hsivonen/encoding_rs/README.md

 See the cargo features above for optionally making CJK legacy encode fast.

-As of 2026, performance attention is on x86-64-v3 and aarch64.
+As of 2026, performance attention is on x86-64-v3 and aarch64 with the `simd-accel` feature enabled.

 A framework for measuring performance is [available separately][2].